sandialabs/pytribeam/docs/userguide/src/gui/README.md

 The top menu bar provides various functionalities, including:

-- **Help**: This will open the local version of the userguide shipped with the package.
+- **Help**: This will attempt to open the user guide, either a local version of the userguide, or the online version stored [here](https://sandialabs.github.io/pytribeam/docs/userguide/book/index.html).
+If you want a local version, please download the built book (the entirety of the `book` folder) from the `gh-pages` branch [here](https://github.com/sandialabs/pytribeam/tree/gh-pages/docs/userguide) and put it in the following location relative to where you installed the package: `./docs/userguide/`.
 - **Clear terminal**: Clear any messages below the welcome message in the central console window.
 - **Test connections**: Checks whether ``pytribeam`` can successfully talk with the Laser and any 3rd party EBSD or EDS detectors.
 A window will pop-up displaying the results of the test.
 Thermo Fisher Scientific's Laser application must be open to connect, and EBSD and EDS connectivity additionally requires a connection to the Laser.
+- **Export Log**: Opens `Save As...` file dialog to export the contents of the terminal to a text file.
+- **Change Theme**: Switch between *Dark* and *Light* themes for the GUI.
 - **Exit**: Exits the program.
 This should not be performed while an acquisition is running, instead the experiment should be stopped as described [below](#acquisition-management).

 ## Experiment Configuration

 The upper-left side of the GUI contains tools for creating, editing, and validating configuration files.
 A new configuration file can be created by clicking the **Create** button, which opens up a new window with the **TriBeam Configurator**, details on which can be found [here](./configurator/index.html).

 Exisiting configuration files can be loaded by clicking the **Load** button, which will open up a file browser.
 Once a configuration file is created or loaded, the configurator can be reopened by clicking the **Edit** button or validated by clicking the **Validate**  button.
-Validation includes a ful-suite of checks on configuration files intended to catch any invalid or improper settings that can stop an acquisition from running.
+Validation includes a full-suite of checks on configuration files intended to catch any invalid or improper settings that can stop an acquisition from running.
 This validation is always performed at the start/continuation of an experiment, but its use in the GUI can help to identify any errors prior to the start of an acquisition.

 ## Acquisition Management